[Last updated June 2015]

 UK investors should focus on Capital Gains tax free items including pre-1946 circulated silver coins (pre-1920 even better as these are 0.925 fine).
 Premiums generally are pretty high in the UK, which is rather surprising since there seems to be plenty of competition and lots of reputable dealers.
 UK-based investors could do well looking abroad to buy precious metals particularly silver.

-Sadly, it is our opinion that the UK economy is fatally over-dependent on property price inflation, propping up insolvent banks, and government spending.
+Sadly, it is our opinion that the UK economy is fatally over-dependent on property price inflation, propping up insolvent banks, and deficit-fuelled government spending.
 Sooner rather than later the UK government will face a funding crisis.
 One we think will have huge social and economic repercussions.
-We don’t think physical precious metal investors will fair too well in such an environment.
+Physical precious metal investors will not fair too well in such an environment.

 UK tax filers should take a look at our section on strategies for UK tax residents.